el3um4s/strani-anelli-blog/_posts/2021/2021-10-28-how-to-test-electronjs-app-english/2021-10-28-how-to-test-electronjs-app-english.md

 import { test, expect } from "@playwright/test";
 ```

-The test I have to write is asynchronous: Electron opening is not always immediate so I have to make sure to perform the various operations only when they are actually possible.
+The test I have to write is asynchronous: Electron opening is not always immediate so I want to be sure to perform the various operations only when they are actually possible.
 The first thing to do is to start Electron:

 ```ts
 test("Launch electron app", async () => {